 - Free up space after Windows Upgrade

 The last section where you remove files after Windows Upgrade should be done with caution.
-These files stay for 10-14 days in case you need to roll back to earlier version of Windows.
+These files stay for 10-14 days if you need to roll back to the earlier version of Windows.

 1] Using Storage Sense

 Windows can automatically free up space by removing the files you don’t need, like temporary files and items in the Recycle Bin, when you’re low on disk space or at intervals you specify.
 Here’s how to set up and configure Storage Sense: